lesbird/MAME4apple-037b5/README.md

 # MAME4apple-037b5

-MAME 0.37B5 for iOS devices.
-64-bit, rebuilt from the original 0.37B5 source code, SpriteKit renderer.
+MAME 0.37b5 for iOS devices.
+64-bit, rebuilt from the original 0.37b5 source code, SpriteKit renderer.

 Uses SKMutableTexture for the render surface.

 Supports MFi controllers and iCade.

-Based on the original MAME 0.37B5 source code, not the iMAME4All GP2X port, so the MAME4all rom set will work perfectly.
+Based on the original MAME 0.37b5 source code, not the iMAME4All GP2X port.
+MAME4all rom set will work.
 The entire project has been designed for iOS devices, a known platform, so there is no need for a MAME.CFG file to turn on or off features.

 64 bit Xcode build project.

-Using SpriteKit allows for porting to all iOS devices including the AppleTV and TVos.
+Using SpriteKit allows for porting to all iOS devices including the AppleTV and tvOS.

 Using AudioQueue for audio streaming.